flod6/FinTech_Assignment2_FlorianDahlbender/README.md

 - Classification by leveraging the embeddings

 **ComplAI UI Pipeline**
-- User interface using new simulated data
+- User interface using new simulated data and graphs
 - Automatic generation of embeddings and predictions on simulated data
 - Dashboard to investigate suspicious accounts and make decisions
 - CMAB online learning by updating the model based on the decisions made during the investigation
 - Monitoring tool to assess the performance of the last update as well as the overall model performance

+## Project Structure
+'''
+complaining/
+|
+|–– Data/
+    |–– Processed

+'''